16-hour Air New Zealand flight to nowhere caps a 'wild' trip for one frequent flyer - KESQ

 It’s the stuff of nightmares.
 You’re trying to get somewhere, you’ve prepped and planned and you’re doing your best and yet you end up right back where you started.

-That’s about what happened to frequent flyer Bryan Gottlieb and his fellow Air New Zealand passengers on Thursday when their planned journey from Auckland to New York’s John F. Kennedy International Airport was thrown off course by an electrical outage at the airport.
+That’s about what happened to frequent flyer Bryan Gottlieb and his fellow Air New Zealand passengers on Thursday when their planned journey from Auckland to New York’s John F. Kennedy International Airport was disrupted by an electrical outage at the airport.

 JFK’s Terminal 1 was closed and some of the flights scheduled to land there had to be diverted.
 Some international flights landed at other airports: Newark, Washington Dulles, Boston Logan.